kinnala/scikit-fem/docs/howto.rst

    >>> basis = Basis(m, ElementTriP2())

-We can provide an indicator function to :meth:`~skfem.assembly.basis.AbstractBasis.get_dofs` and it will call :meth:`~skfem.mesh.Mesh.facets_satisfying` and find the corresponding DOFs:
+We can provide an indicator function to :meth:`~skfem.assembly.basis.AbstractBasis.get_dofs` and it will find the DOFs on the matching facets:

 .. doctest::